Key takeaways

 - Add month over month, year to date, and budget versus actual columns.

-- Include narrative on drivers, price, volume, and mix.
+- Include narrative on drivers: price changes, volume shifts, and product mix.

 Balance Sheet

-- List assets like cash, accounts receivable, inventory, fixed assets.
+- List assets like cash, accounts receivable, inventory, and fixed assets.

 - List liabilities like accounts payable, GST payable, loans, and other dues.